jovimoura/new-portfolio/README.md

 ## Let's Connect:

-- [LinkedIn](https://www.linkedin.com/in/shreyas-sihasane-441b95238) - Connect with me on LinkedIn for professional networking.
+- [LinkedIn](https://www.linkedin.com/in/jovimoura10/) - Connect with me on LinkedIn for professional networking.
-- [Portfolio Website](https://shreyas-sihasane.vercel.app/) - Explore my portfolio website to learn more about my work.
+- [Portfolio Website](https://jovimoura.vercel.app/) - Explore my portfolio website to learn more about my work.
-- [Twitter](https://twitter.com/_shreyas_ms_) - Connect with me on Twitter.

 Feel free to explore the repositories and don't hesitate to reach out for collaboration or any questions!